renpy/renpy/sphinx/source/screen_optimization.rst

 * Ren'Py will predict screen that will be shown by the :func:`Show` and :func:`ShowMenu` actions.

-If screens are shown from python code, it's a good idea to start predicting the screen before it is shown.
+If screens are shown from Python, it's a good idea to start predicting the screen before it is shown.
 To start predicting a screen, use the :func:`renpy.start_predict_screen` function.
 To stop predicting a screen, use the :func:`renpy.stop_predict_screen` function.